Market Update: Aug 20 2020

-The views and opinions expressed herein are those of the author(s) noted and may or may not represent the views of Capital Analysts or Lincoln Investment.
+The views and opinions expressed herein are those of the author(s) noted and may or may not represent the views of Beacon Financial Advisory or Lincoln Investment.
 The material presented is provided for informational purposes only.
 Nothing contained herein should be construed as a recommendation to buy or sell any securities.
 Past performance is no guarantee of future results.
 No person or system can predict the market.
 All investments are subject to risk, including the risk of principal loss.
 A plan of regular investing does not assure a profit or protect against loss in a declining market.
 You should consider your financial ability to continue your purchases over an extended period of time.
 There is no guarantee that any strategies discussed will result in a positive outcome.
 You should discuss any legal, tax or financial matters with the appropriate professional.

 S&P 500 Index is an index of 500 of the largest exchange-traded stocks in the US from a broad range of industries whose collective performance mirrors the overall stock market.
 Investors cannot invest directly in an index.